 1. noun – a person who uses a building or land because he or she pays the rent to the owner,

 As a tenant you can use the property as you wish, but remember to keep it clean and well-maintained.

 2. verb – to use a building or land as a tenant,

 The old house was tenanted by my close friend.

 1. Life tenant – a person who can officially use a building or land for as long as he or she lives.

 2. Anchor tenant – it refers to the biggest and most well-known company that is the first one to rent some part of a larger property and due to its recognition is supposed to attract other tenants.

 3. Sitting tenant – a person who has a legal right to use a property that he or she rents.

-Other common collocations include the phrases: commercial tenant, law-income tenant, current tenant.
+Other common collocations include the phrases commercial tenant, law-income tenant, and current tenant.

 Still not sure?Ask your question in our comments section below (we reply to all comments within 24 hours)